Byron Holland, MBA, ICD.D, president and CEO

 Jacques Latour, chief technology officer

-Latour holds an Electronics Engineering Technologist diploma from Algonquin College and is ITIL v3 Foundation certified.
+Jacques holds an Electronics Engineering Technologist diploma from Algonquin College in Ottawa, is ITIL v3 Foundation certified and is a certified Agile ScrumMaster.

 Steven Barry, vice-president of information technology